Temporary Event Notices

 Durrington Lane, Worthing, BN13 2PQ

 - Team Leader - Environmental Protection Team, Environmental Health, Mid Sussex District Council, Oaklands, Oaklands Road, Haywards Heath, RH16 1SS

 You should hear from us within 9 working days, if you do not please contact firstname.lastname@example.org or phone 01444 477419.

-- Notice must be given at least 10 working days before the event.
+You must apply at least 10 clear working days before your event.

 NOTE: A 'working day' is defined as any day other than a Saturday, a Sunday or a day which is a bank holiday.

 - have fewer than 500 people at all times – including staff running the event

 - last no more than 168 hours (7 days)